 Having enough money to buy a home can be a big obstacle.
 The City of Redmond and other King County ARCH cities have partnered with the Washington State Housing Finance Commission to offer the ARCH East King County Down Payment Assistance Loan Program to make owning your own home or condominium easier for East King County home buyers.

 More information on this program, Commission sponsored homebuyer education seminars, and a listing of loan officers who have experience with these loans, is available on the Commission's website or by phone at 206-464-7139.
 Visit the ARCH website to learn more about its homebuyer program.

 Habitat for Humanity

-Habitat for Humanity of Seattle-King County is acclaimed for their sweat-equity programs.
+Habitat for Humanity Seattle-King County is acclaimed for their sweat-equity programs.
 Contact their offices at 206-453-2950 for qualifying information.